-THE RISE OF MICROSERVICES ABSTRACT AMAZON ELASTICACHE FOR MICROSERVICES ELASTICACHE FOR COST OPTIMIZATION OF PERFORMANCE IMPROVEMENTS LOW-LATENCY ACCESS TO OPERATIONAL DATA ADDRESSING THE NEED FOR USER GROWTH AND HIGH THROUGHPUT COMMUNICATION BETWEEN MICROSERVICES USING EVENT-BASED ARCHITECTURES CONCLUSION APPENDIX A: CACHING TOPOLOGIES AND THEIR PROS AND CONS APPENDIX B: USING ELASTICACHE FOR REDIS AS A USER SESSION STATE STORE ElastiCache for Cost Optimization of Performance Improvements Developers and architects often try to address performance requirements by scaling the database used by each microservice.
+THE RISE OF MICROSERVICES AMAZON ELASTICACHE FOR MICROSERVICES ELASTICACHE FOR COST OPTIMIZATION OF PERFORMANCE IMPROVEMENTS LOW-LATENCY ACCESS TO OPERATIONAL DATA ADDRESSING THE NEED FOR USER GROWTH AND HIGH THROUGHPUT COMMUNICATION BETWEEN MICROSERVICES USING EVENT-BASED ARCHITECTURES CONCLUSION APPENDIX A: CACHING TOPOLOGIES AND THEIR PROS AND CONS APPENDIX B: USING ELASTICACHE FOR REDIS AS A USER SESSION STATE STORE ElastiCache for Cost Optimization of Performance Improvements Developers and architects often try to address performance requirements by scaling the database used by each microservice.
 This involves tuning, indexing and applying various performance optimization techniques.
 Performance optimizations of backend databases require increasingly more effort and become increasingly more expensive.
 In the case of legacy databases that were not built for the cloud, the only option often available is to vertically scale the database.
 This is usually extremely costly and disruptive.
 Ultimately for any disk-based database, the performance of the database hits a limit because of the physics of retrieving data from disk.
 The use of ElastiCache for achieving performance targets is a simpler and more cost-effective approach.
-ElastiCache for Redis supports a throughput of 1 million requests per second per node or 500 million requests per second per cluster with microsecond response time.
-With ElastiCache serverless caches, you only pay for the resources you use, including the data stored and requests made against the cache.
-You do not need to provision capacity.
-Alternatively, with self-designed clusters you have full flexibility and control over horizontal scaling using sharding and read replicas (as previously discussed) and vertical scaling by changing the node type to resize the cluster.
+In addition to horizontal scaling using sharding and read replicas (as previously discussed), ElastiCache for Redis clusters can also be vertically scaled by changing the node type to resize the cluster.
 Vertical scaling allows scaling up/down online while the cluster continues serving incoming requests.
 The ease with which ElastiCache scales, both vertically and horizontally, results in a more cost-effective approach to achieving performance at scale than trying to scale backend databases, many of which were not designed for this purpose.